 About Your Flow Scan

-Before you start using your pump, you will have a procedure called a flow scan to make sure your pump is working properly.
-The flow scan will be done after your pump is implanted, while you’re staying in the hospital.
+Before you start using your pump, you will have an imaging procedure called a flow scan to make sure it’s working properly.
+The flow scan is usually done after your pump is implanted, while you’re staying in the hospital.
 Sometimes it’s done after you’re discharged from the hospital.
 Your healthcare provider will tell you when you will have the flow scan procedure.